Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming

-The importance of having explicit formulas has already been observed in the SDP literature.
-The SNM in \cite{chen2003non}, based on the smoothing FB function, has a Schur-complement formation cost comparable to that of the most expensive AHO direction in IPMs.
-If the smoothing CHKS function is used instead, the formation cost becomes cheaper than that of AHO, but remains more expensive than that of the NT direction.
-In our earlier work \cite{zhang2024iprsdp}, we showed that once explicit formulas of the Schur complement are available, the formation cost can be reduced to the same order as that of the NT direction.
-Compared with~\cite{zhang2024iprsdp}, the work in this paper leverages self-concordant properties to simplify the derivation of this explicit Schur complement formation, resulting in a more direct construction.
+The importance of explicit Schur-complement formulas has already been noted in the SDP literature.
+The SNM in \cite{chen2003non}, based on the smoothing FB function, has a Schur-complement formation cost comparable to that of the most expensive Alizadeh--Haeberly--Overton (AHO) direction in IPMs.
+If the smoothing CHKS function is used instead, the formation cost becomes lower than that of AHO, but remains higher than that of the Nesterov--Todd (NT) direction.
+In our earlier work \cite{zhang2024iprsdp}, we showed that once an explicit formula for the Schur complement is available, the formation cost can be reduced to the same order as that of the NT direction.
+Compared with~\cite{zhang2024iprsdp}, this paper leverages self-concordant properties to derive this explicit Schur-complement formula in a simpler and more direct way.

-For SOCP, the advantage of explicit Schur complement formation is even more significant.
-As shown in case (ii) of Proposition~\ref{pro:closed_forms}, the Schur complement takes the form of a scaled matrix combined with two rank-one updates.
-However, the vector $u:=\A z_\rho$ appearing in these rank-one terms is typically dense, which causes the full Schur complement to be dense as well.
+For SOCP, the advantage of the explicit Schur complement is even more significant.
+As shown in case (ii) of Proposition~\ref{pro:closed_forms}, the Schur complement takes the form of a scaled matrix plus two rank-one updates.
+However, the vector $u:=\A z_\rho$ appearing in these rank-one terms is typically dense, which causes the resulting Schur complement to be dense as well.
 Figure~\ref{fig:SCM of SNM} illustrates this structure and shows how these components combine to yield a fully dense matrix.
 This density poses a major computational challenge in large-scale settings.
-Even accelerating the evaluation of $\D$ as described in \cite{fukushima2002smoothing} does not solve the problem, because the Schur complement remains dense in any case.
-The explicit representation in Proposition~\ref{pro:closed_forms} avoids forming this dense matrix entirely.
+Even accelerating the evaluation of $\D$ as described in \cite{fukushima2002smoothing} does not solve the problem, because the Schur complement remains dense.
+The explicit representation in Proposition~\ref{pro:closed_forms} avoids forming this dense matrix.
 The terms $\A\A^*$ and $\A e$ depend only on the problem data and can be precomputed once.
 Each subsequent iteration then requires only one matrix-vector product $u=\A z_\rho$, along with simple low-rank updates and the scalar $\det(z_\rho)$.
-With this structure, one can apply the product-form Cholesky factorization approach in \cite{alizadeh2003second} or the expanded sparse representation technique in \cite{zhang2026iprsocp}.
+With this structure, one can apply either the product-form Cholesky factorization approach in \cite{alizadeh2003second} or the expanded sparse representation technique in \cite{zhang2026iprsocp}.
 Both approaches exploit the low-rank structure and avoid forming a dense Schur complement.